-In 2011, the Town prepared a Master Plan of the former grocery property it owns at 209 South Main Street, which is being utilized as a farmer's market and outdoor/indoor marketplace with 29 produce and craft vendors registered as well as a space available for limited special events, live music and civic fundraisers in a shell building.
-Currently, the Town is working with Studio Ammons to update "The Halifax Market Square" to serve as a marketing tool to solicit additional private business investment and a construction plan for securing grants and other funds to improve the building and site.
+In 2011, the Town prepared a Master Plan of the former grocery property it owns at 209 South Main Street which is being utilized as a farmer's market and outdoor/indoor marketplace with 29 produce and craft vendors registered as well as a space available for limited special events, live music & civic fundraisers in a shell building.
+Currently, the town is working with Studio Ammons to update "The Halifax Market Square" to serve as a marketing tool to solicit additional private business investment and a construction plan for securing grants and other funds to improve the building and site.
 The plan identifies suitable and potential land uses and recommends appropriate development patterns including specific recommendations for business partners, project phasing, and funding opportunities.
 Over the years, several investor/developer prospects have approached the Town regarding the purchase of a portion of the property or the building and parcel as a whole.
 Working with the Town Manager, the Town Council Finance Committee amortized the note for the 2006 purchase of the former grocery property starting in FY 2011-12 and then reissued a new bond at a reduced rate beginning in FY 2012-13.
 The Halifax Village Association (HVA) purchased a decorative clock in 2009 and through fundraising efforts, partnered with the Town to design and bid for the installation of a pedestrian plaza with seat walls, lighting and landscaping features to enhance the front of the Halifax Marketplace parcel.
-A commemoration of the project's completion occurred in April 2015 with the HVA securing donations to pay down the construction loan, which was retired in May of 2018.
-In 2021, the Town entered into a 5-Year lease on 3,200 square feet of the northern section of the building, which was up-fitted and opened as an Italian Restaurant.
-The Town also upgraded the roofing system of the entire building during this time.
+A commemoration of the project's completion occurred in April 2015 with the HVA securing donations to pay down the construction loan which was retired in May of 2018.
+In 2021, the Town entered into a 5-Year lease on 3,200 square feet of the northern section of the building which was up-fitted and opened as an Italian Restaurant.
+The Town replaced the roofing system of the entire building during this time and is upgrading the HVAC system for the indoor market using American Recovery Plan Act (ARPA) funds for improved air quality and to recover the building's highest and best uses economically.